salgadopietrini/logs-backend/README.md

    4. In the next view, leave default options and click on the footer button **Create Cluster**.

    5. You will be directed to the **Security Quickstart** page.
-For the first option create an user and take the note of the username and password chosen.
+For the first option create an user and take note of the username and password chosen.

       ![credentials](/assets/credentials.png)